YoucefDjenfi/DCIT-Bot/README.md

 The assistant never invents laws — it only answers from the provided PDFs.
 It cites articles and penalties directly from the texts.

+> 📘 **Language note:** This bot is engineered to answer **in French**, because the DCIT ("Citoyenneté Numérique et IA") module is the only course at ESI Alger officially taught in French.
+English and Arabic questions are accepted but the answer will always be in French.

 ---

 ## ⚖️ How the RAG Assistant Works